RFactor 2: Development

-From announcement to open beta (2009-2012)
+From announcement to open beta (2009–2012)

 The public first became aware that the development of rFactor 2 was underway when Gjon Camaj of Image Space Incorporated posted WIP in-game screenshots on Twitter in early March 2009.
 Later that month, he revealed more details about the upcoming simulator alongside additional in-game screenshots.
 In October 2010, Camaj revealed in an extensive interview plans for including licensed content, a new reworked UI, inclusion of dynamic weather, new innovative dynamic racing surface technology, improvements to the AI logic, and a new force feedback system with lower input lag and much faster and more direct steering rack forces, similar to the popular third party developed RealFeel plug-in for rFactor.

-In December 2011, more features were confirmed to be included in the upcoming open beta, including rain, wet/dry track transitions, dynamic track elements (groove/marbles), new tire model, new physics, and a new collision model.
-On January 10, 2012, the first open beta (Test Build 49) was released.
-After the December 20, 2012 release (Update 10, Build 134) Test Build 49 has been out of beta since early 2013, and the official Steam store page retrospectively listed it as released on March 28, 2013 (which corresponds to build 198).
+By December 2011, more features were confirmed to be included in the then-upcoming open beta, including rain, wet/dry track transitions, dynamic track elements (groove/marbles), new tire model, new physics, and a new collision model.
+The first open beta (Test Build 49) was released on January 10, 2012.
+After the December 2012 release (Update 10, Build 134) Test Build 49 has been out of beta since early 2013, and the official Steam store page retrospectively listed it as released on March 28, 2013 (which corresponds to build 198).

-Development by ISI after release (2013-2016)
+Development by ISI after release (2013–2016)

-Tire degradation was added with a beta build 146 on February 4, 2013, along with other related tyre physics updates.
+Tire degradation was added with a beta build 146 in February 2013, along with other related tyre physics updates.
 In November 2014, a new build was released with a new tire contact patch physics, although it wasn't yet applied to any car.

 Among the free content released with the game was the Corvette G6.R, Nissan GTR, Chevrolet Camaro GT3 (released in August 2013) and among the race tracks Silverstone and Lime Rock Park.
-In July 2013 it was announced that historical cars would be coming to rFactor 2.
+Historical cars were later released for rFactor 2.
 In May 2014 the Formula Renault 3.5 was released, shortly followed by the Dallara DW12 and the Indianapolis Motor Speedway race track, the first oval content for rFactor 2.
 Some historical Indycar content was also released.

-Between 2014 and 2015, ISI tasked Marcel Offermans from Dutch software company Luminis to bring rFactor 1 to the Steam store, which was completed in March 2015.
+Between 2014 and 2015, ISI tasked Marcel Offermans from Dutch software company Luminis to bring rFactor to the Steam store, which was completed in March 2015.
 This was also done as an exploration for also bringing rFactor 2 to Steam, which effectively happened in November 2015.
 This led to Gjon Camaj, ISI's vice president, and Offermans discussing the possibility of Luminis taking over the development of rFactor 2, which was effectively announced the following year with the creation of Studio 397.

 A non-Steam version of rFactor 2 continued to be available until May 2016.
-In May 2016, an official physics development blog aimed at modders was launched, giving detailed information on the physics engine and how to create cars for rF2, including posts on the tire creation process.
+That month, an official physics development blog aimed at modders was launched, giving detailed information on the physics engine and how to create cars for rF2, including posts on the tire creation process.